 Create a User for ShipStation in Magento

-Once the extension is installed, you'll need to now create a user for the app to use when connecting the two systems.
+Once the extension is installed, you'll need to create a user for the app to use when connecting the two systems.

-Now, click on the Add New User button.
+Click on the Add New User button.

-Here you'll need to fill in the information for your new user.
-Make sure to enter "shipstation" as the username, and you will need to create your own API key.
-Usually, these are 40-character strings that includes both letters and numbers, though you can make them whatever you wish.
-Make sure to enter the same thing in both the API key and the API Key Confirmation fields.
-Also, make sure to copy the API key before you leave this screen.
+Make sure to enter the same thing in both the API key and the API Key Confirmation fields, and be sure to copy the API key before you leave this screen.

-Once you've done that, simply click on the Save User button.
+Click on the Save User button.

-Head to your Account Settings (the gear icon in the upper right).
+Head to your Account Settings (the wrench icon in the upper right).